 Many people believe that travelling in Japan will cost them loads of money, but budget travel in Japan is very possible, and Japan might be more cheap to ravel than you think it is.

 Visiting Japan in the first place should be because the place is incredible.
 A total culture shock.
-And I am saying this after seeing many different places.

-The people are friendly and polite, and go out of their way to try and help you, even if they don’t speak english.
+The people are friendly and polite and go out of their way to try and help you, even if they don’t speak english.

 Onsen (hot springs) are everywhere and are a distinct part of the culture.
-Any country where taking soothing baths in hot springs as a national pastime is a place I want to be!
+Any country where taking soothing baths in hot springs as a national pastime is a place I want to be.

 The sheer strangeness and eccentricities of some of the things you will experience, which are way to much to go into detail here.
 There is a lot of fun stuff to do, especially in the big cities like Tokyo.

 Anyway I have digressed, back to the subject at hand.

 I want to help you as best as I can with backpacking in Japan cheaply and what to do in Japan.